dojo/docs/dojo/query.rst

 A bad solution: using the DOM API
 ---------------------------------

-To select HTML elements in JavaScript, you can use the browser's native DOM API, but they're verbose and hard to work with...not to mention slow.
+To select HTML elements in JavaScript, you can use the browser's native DOM API, but it's verbose and hard to work with...not to mention slow.
 For example, retrieving all nodes with the class "progressIndicator" uses this code:

 .. js ::